plippe/blog/_posts/2019-01-01-taming-cats-state.md

 }
 ```

 `randomInt` takes no inputs.
 It should always return the same value.
-The unpredictable output makes it hard to reproduce behaviour, e.g. tests, debugging.
+The unpredictable output makes it hard to reproduce behavior, e.g. tests, debugging.

 To make the function pure, it must take an input that will determine the output.